powerhousepro69/videoinfox/readme.md

         Default Dirs - 1 2 3 4 5  available in: Home, Navigate Tree, Download List & More Options

-        Change directory by entering line number or the full path and filename.
+        Change directory by entering line number or by entering the path.
         Find directory and change to it by entering the line number.

   - Played List: &nbsp; Log everything played with: &nbsp; Play, &nbsp; Play Clipboard &nbsp; and &nbsp; Last Download